 Things to Know About Professional Clippers and Blades

-Congratulations on making your purchase of a professional quality clipper.
-Now that you have made the investment you need to know how to operate and maintain them for optimal performance and longevity.
+Now that you have made the investment of a professional quality clipper, you need to know how to operate and maintain them for optimal performance and longevity.

 Routine clipper maintenance will keep your clippers operating at their best.
 Always begin your clipper maintenance with your clipper’s cord unplugged.